Bogibeel Rail Bridge, India

 The rail-road bridge is being undertaken by the Northeast Frontier Railway, which is a part of Indian Railways.
 The work on the project began in 2002 and was expected to be completed in seven years.
-But it has experienced time and cost overruns.
+But the bridge project experienced significant time and cost overruns before its construction gained momentum in July 2014.

 Bogibeel bridge location

 The bridge is located 17km downstream of the town of Dibrugarh.
 It will connect Dibrugarh in the south to Lakhimpur in the north.
-The River Brahmaputra runs to the north of Dibrugarh and is very wide, spanning 10km.
+The River Brahmaputra runs to the north of Dibrugarh and spans 10km.

-The rail-road bridge is the fourth being built on the river, the others being Pandu Saraighat, Kolia-Bjumuraguri and Naranarayan Setu at Jogighopa - all of them in Assam.
-The Bogibeel Bridge is the longest structure being built on the River Brahmaputra.
+The rail-road bridge is the fourth being built on the river, the others being Pandu Saraighat, Kolia-Bjumuraguri and Naranarayan Setu at Jogighopa, all of them in Assam.
+The Bogibeel Bridge is the longest structure being built on the River Brahmaputra and will be the country’s fourth-largest bridge.

 Dibrugarh district rail-road bridge project